-2. Swindon Borough is set within a beautiful landscape context including the North Wessex Downs Area of Outstanding Natural Beauty and the Upper Thames Vale.
+4.323 Swindon Borough is set within a beautiful landscape context including the North Wessex Downs Area of Outstanding Natural Beauty and the Upper Thames Vale.
 It includes sections of the Ridgeway National Trail and is part of the Great Western Community Forest.
-Swindon has a wealth of green spaces including Lydiard Park, Coate Water Park, Mouldon Hill Country Park, Stanton Park, The Lawns and the River Ray and River Cole corridors.
+Swindon has a wealth of green spaces including Lydiard Park, Coate Water Country Park, Mouldon Hill Country Park, Stanton Park, The Lawns and the River Ray and River Cole corridors.
 There are a range of biodiversity areas within the Borough including farmland, water and wetlands, grassland, gardens and woodland, including ancient woodland.
 Protected species present include bats, water vole, white-clawed crayfish and great crested newts.
 There are 9 nationally protected Sites of Special Scientific Interest (SSSIs) including two geodiversity sites, 91 locally designated County Wildlife Sites and 5 Local Nature Reserves.

-4.3234.324 Community consultation has highlighted the importance of green spaces to the Borough's residents.
-Swindon's green infrastructure will continue to play a key role in Swindon's sustainable growth and regeneration and it will sit at the heart of a far-reaching network of interconnected green spaces that:
+4.324 Community consultation has highlighted the importance of green spaces to the Borough's residents.
+Swindon Borough's green infrastructure will continue to play a key role in Swindon Borough's sustainable growth and regeneration and will sit at the heart of a far-reaching network of interconnected green spaces that:

-- Connect and enrich biodiversity habitats and ecological networks; - Improve access, recreation and tourism opportunities; - Contribute to the health and wellbeing of the residents of Swindon - Enhance landscape character and respect local distinctiveness; - Help meet the challenges of climate change; and - Realise the potential of historical and cultural heritage features to contribute to local identity and sense of place.

-4.3244.325 The Swindon Green Infrastructure (GI) Strategy provides a comprehensive plan for the protection of existing and the creation of new green infrastructure in the Borough.
+- Connect and enrich biodiversity habitats and ecological networks; - Improve access, recreation and tourism opportunities; - Contribute to the health and wellbeing of the residents of Swindon; - Enhance landscape character and respect local distinctiveness; - Help meet the challenges of climate change; and - Realise the potential of historical and cultural heritage features to contribute to local identity and sense of place. - 4.325 The Swindon Borough Green Infrastructure (GI) Strategy provides a comprehensive plan for the protection of existing and the creation of new green infrastructure in the Borough.
+Figure 7 the Green Infrastructure Concept Map Illustrates the GI in the Borough.